dingram/jsmidgen/README.md

  - `addTrack(track)` - Add the given Track object to the file and return the file

 ### Midi.Track

+Note: time and duration are specified in "ticks", and there is a hardcoded value of 128 ticks per beat.
+This means that a quarter note has a duration of 128.

  - `addNote(channel, pitch, duration[, time[, velocity]])`